-A Modal displays content in a container which sits on top of the page and darkens any content underneath.
-This is a priority 1 implementation as it prevents a user from completing a task or interacting with the rest of the page until they close the modal.
+A Dialog displays content in a container which sits on top of the page and darkens any content underneath.
+This is a priority 1 implementation as it prevents a user from completing a task or interacting with the rest of the page until they close the dialog.

-A modal can be used both on desktop and mobile.
+A dialog can be used both on desktop and mobile.